Splynx High Availability setup

 node3> pvecm add IP-ADDRESS-OF-NODE1

 Ceph is a network-based file system.
 Ceph replicates data and makes it fault-tolerant.
-Your data will be in safe even if one (or more) servers will fail.
+Your data will be safe even if one (or more) servers will fail.
 This articles describes how to setup and run Ceph storage services directly on Proxmox VE nodes.

 Install Ceph to each node: